ryancramerdesign/ProcessHello/README.md

 To see exactly what this module does, you may want to install it as-is first.
 Then uninstall and follow the instructions below.

-1. Rename the ProcessHello.module file to be Process[YourModuleName].module.php
+1. Rename the ProcessHello.module.php file to be Process[YourModuleName].module.php

 2. Change the class name to be Process[YourModuleName]